mikecornflake/uBee512Launcher/README.md

   + Then:
     + Use the "Type", "Model" and "Title" dropdowns, select the emulated Microbee you wish to run
     + Use the Folder tree view to find some dsk files.
 Select a bootable DSK, and click "Add DSK to A"
+      + Disk format is auto-detected (looks for suffix of _format.dsk in the filename).
+If it gets this wrong, you will need to select the correct disk format
     + Click "Launch"

 ## Implemented functionality: